tim-shand/homelab-onprem/environments/azure/global/iac-backends/README.md

-# Deployment: Azure IaC Backends
+# Deployment: Azure IaC Backend Vending

 This deployment uses a Terraform module to create Azure resources used for remote Terraform states.
 Using this method enables centralized storage of workload state files, located in a dedicated Azure subscription for IaC.